bedatadriven/renjin-packages/jenkins/doc/02-Configure-jenkins-master.md

 ## Setup Credentials

+### Nexus

 The Renjin CI Jenkins Plugins requires permission to deploy to nexus.bedatadriven.com.

 Add the `deployment/***` credential to Jenkins.

+### Google Authentication

+Install the "Google Authenticated Source plugin"

+Add a credential of Kind "Google Service Account from metadata"

+Set the project name to "renjinci"

 ## Configuration Files